Assassin’s Creed: Valhalla Trophy Guide and Road Map for PS4 and PS5

 Note that when the game decides whether or not you will have enough favour by the end of your turn to use an idol, it will take into account any that you will steal from your opponent, but it will not count how many the opponent is going to steal from you, so if the opponent is playing any hand icons be sure to do the math for yourself to see if you’ll have enough God’s Favour tokens.

 With all 19 players defeated, the trophy will unlock.

-During the last phase, you will surely have found and killed many of these enemies.
+During the last phase of our Assassin’s Creed Valhalla Trophy Guide, you will surely have found and killed many of these enemies.
 Mostly you will have done so for the story, but also you will have taken down a few Zealots along the way I am sure.
 Now is the time to find and kill the remaining few.